Advocates

 Removal cannot be undone.
 To re-enroll the same customer, invite them again — they will receive a new referral link and portal token.

-Friends who become advocates
+Referrals who become advocates

 - Their own unique referral link